 Redirect 403 HTTP status return code to 404

-403 (forbidden) HTTP status code gives a clue about a correct path, and you don’t have permission to access.
-This confirms file/folder exist and it’s restricted.
+403 (forbidden) HTTP status code gives a clue about a correct path, and you don’t have permission to access it.
+This confirms file/folder exists and it’s restricted.

-Thus, 403 allow the hacker to know more about your file system structure and room for security vulnerabilities.
+Thus, 403 allows the hacker to know more about your file system structure and room for security vulnerabilities.

 There are multiple ways to get this done and following I’ve explained doing in Apache HTTP, Nginx.

 Note: take a backup of the necessary configuration file before modifying.
 And if possible, test in non-production first.